Sufficafish/digital-garden/posts/Session Notes/Session 19 - Miller Litebringer.md

 - In the morning [[Arden]] prepares the bodies for burial and the party helps carry the bodies to the [[Church of the Village of Barovia]]. [[Arden]] explains what has happened to [[Father Donavich]], who is expectedly saddened by the news.
 He also mentions the three [[Vistani]] women supposedly owned the [[Blood of the Vine Tavern]].
 - [[Arden]] asks [[Father Donavich]] about [[Mad Mary]] but he doesn't know much about her current distress.
 He also explains the situation with the [[Night Hag|Night Hags]] at [[Ellory Vellum|Ellory]]'s request.
 - We go to speak with [[Mad Mary]] while we wait for [[Ezmerelda d'Avenir|Ezmerelda]] to arrive.
 She is unreceptive to our offer of help, so we go to the west road to wait for [[Ezmerelda d'Avenir|Ezmerelda]].
-- While we wait we decide to finally speak with the skull we found in the chest in [[Lady Lovina Wachter]]'s house:
+- While we wait we decide to finally speak with the skull we found in the chest in [[Fiona Wachter]]'s house:
 	- Who are you?
 		- I am [[Leo Dilisnya]].
 	- How did you die?